 Alternatively, you can pay a flat annual fee of $99, which will save you $21 per year.
 You can sign up for Fundrise Pro if you are an existing Fundrise customer.
 In addition, Fundrise Pro comes with a 30-day free trial and you can cancel your membership at any time.

 Who Can Invest and How?

-Any US resident over the age of 18 can invest.
-You do not have to be an accredited investor! (international investors cannot invest directly on Fundrise)
+Any US resident over the age of 18 can become an investor on Fundrise.
+You do not have to be an accredited investor!
+(International investors cannot invest directly on Fundrise.)

 Fundrise currently supports personal and joint investment accounts as well as Trusts, LLCs, LPs, C and S corporations.
 If you want to invest with your IRA, you will have to set up an agreement with the Millennium Trust Company but it’s possible.